Northwest Oregon RAC

 The Northwest Oregon Resource Advisory Council (RAC) provides advice and recommendations on all aspects of public land management, including Secure Rural Schools Title II recommendations, to the BLM's Salem and Eugene Districts.
 The jurisdiction of the Northwest Oregon RAC includes BLM-managed lands in Benton, Clackamas, Columbia, Lane, Linn, Marion, Multnomah, Polk, Washington, and Yamhill Counties.

-Each January, the BLM accepts nominations for new members.
-The Secretary of the Interior appoints a total of 15 citizens to staggered three-year terms on the Council, therefore one-third of the member terms expire each year.
+The Secretary of the Interior appoints a total of 15 citizens to staggered three-year terms on the Council; therefore one-third of the member terms expire each year.

 Members of this new RAC have been appointed to represent the following three interest groups: